UK City of Culture: Bradford 2025

 On 31 May 2022, Bradford was announced as the 2025 holder of the title, with the three runners-up receiving £125,000.
 The bidding contest was conducted between 2021 and 2022.
 A record twenty bids were submitted from various cities and regions across the UK.
 On 8 October 2021, eight bids were longlisted, them being; Armagh City, Banbridge and Craigavon, Bradford, Cornwall, County Durham, Derby, Southampton, Stirling, and Wrexham County Borough.
 On 18 March 2022 this was shortened to just Bradford, Durham, Southampton and Wrexham.

 The other failed bids include; Bangor, Borderlands (Note: comprising Dumfries and Galloway, Scottish Borders, Northumberland, Cumbria and Carlisle City), Conwy, Lancashire, Medway, Newport, Powys, Tay Cities (also including Fife), Torbay and Exeter, Wakefield, Wolverhampton, and Great Yarmouth & East Suffolk.
 Cambridgeshire and Peterborough and Plymouth had both expressed interest in bids, but were not included in the applicant list.
 Bids from Northampton, Norwich, the Tees Valley, Luton, and Gloucester were withdrawn or ruled out before the final application deadline.

 The holder was originally set to be announced in December 2021, but was postponed due to the number of applicants, with a longlist released on 8 October 2021.
 The final application deadline was on 26 January 2022 with the shortlist of four bidding places released on 18 March 2022 (with visits to the shortlisted places conducted in Spring 2022), and the 2025 holder Bradford was announced on 31 May 2022 live on The One Show.

+2029

+The bidding contest for the 2029 title is being conducted between 2025 and 2026.
+Blackpool, Bristol, Exeter, Ipswich, Plymouth, Portsmouth, Swindon, and Wrexham all declared intentions to bid.
+Following the deadline for expressions of interest on 8 February 2026, a longlist of nine places was announced in March 2026, with a four-place shortlist due to be submitted to the Secretary of State for Culture, Media and Sport in autumn 2026.
+The winning place is expected to be announced before the end of 2026.

+The places included on the longlist announced in March 2026 were Blackpool, Inverness–Highlands, Ipswich, Middlesbrough, Milton Keynes, Portsmouth, Sheffield, Swindon, Wrexham.